 If you’re in the initial stages of the ERP evaluation process, you’re probably wondering, “How much is it going to cost my business?”
 This is a fair question, yet unfortunately there is no simple or precise way to answer it.

 Estimating the total cost of an ERP software solution requires careful assessment of an array of variables which can vary wildly from one company to the next.
 The size of your businesses, your unique requirements and your scope of use all play a critical role in determining the cost of your system.

-Understanding the factors that influence the cost of ERP will help give you a better idea of how much your business can expect to pay.
+Understanding the factors that influence the cost of ERP will help give you a better idea of how much your business can expect to pay for an ERP startup.
 Moreover, it gives you the knowledge to carefully evaluate estimates that fall significantly below or above industry standards.

 Here are a few of the key factors that influence the total cost of ERP manufacturing software.

 Most ERP systems are priced on a per-user basis.
 Specifically, the number of users that will be using the system at the same time and the level of access they require.

 You can roughly expect to pay anywhere from $1,500 to $4,000 per concurrent user.
 The number of users and the functions which are included are factors that affect the price.
 For example, a small-to-medium-size job shop may not require a Master Production Scheduling module or sophisticated warehouse management, and a large multi-national company would probably require more financial management applications than a make-to-stock manufacturer.